-My next trip would take me the longest from home: I was scheduled for six days of meetings (Sat-Thurs) in Auckland, New Zealand.
+This trip would take me the furthest from home: I was scheduled for six days of meetings (Sat-Thurs) in Auckland, New Zealand.
 As usual, I planned to arrive a few days early, both to give myself a chance to acclimate to the time zone and to play tourist.
 I booked myself at a little B&B for the tourist part of my trip, a walking tour of the city, and an evening mid-week at a local theater to see a play.

 About a week before my trip, in the last few days in January, there was severe flooding in Auckland, with flooding even inside the airport terminal.
 (The below photo is from the Sam Chui Aviation and Travel site.)

-Even though this had little affect on the places where I was going to be and the airport [very impressively] pulled itself together the very next day, this provided a bit of pre-travel drama.
+Even though the airport [very impressively] pulled itself together the very next day and this had little affect on the places where I was going to be, this provided a bit of pre-travel drama.
 And if you’re wondering if this is foreshadowing of more weather drama to come… yes, it is.